grafana/loki/docs/clients/promtail/stages/metrics.md

 This pipeline first tries to find `order successful` in the log line, extracting it as the `order_success` field in the extracted map.
-The metrics stage then creates a metric called `succesful_orders_total` whose value only increases when `order_success` was found in the extracted map.
+The metrics stage then creates a metric called `successful_orders_total` whose value only increases when `order_success` was found in the extracted map.

 The result of this pipeline is a metric whose value only increases when a log